Sandžak: Ottoman rule

-In October 1912, Sandžak was captured by Serbian and Montenegrin troops in the First Balkan War, and its territory was divided between Serbia and Montenegro.
-Many Slavic Muslims and Albanian inhabitants of Sandžak emigrated to Turkey as muhajirs.
-There are numerous colonies of Sandžak Bosniaks in Turkey, in and around Edirne, Istanbul, Adapazarı, Bursa, and Samsun, among other places.
-During World War I, Sandžak was occupied by Austria-Hungary between 1915 and 1918, as it had been previously between 1878 and 1908.
-Following World War I, it was included in the newly formed Kingdom of Serbs, Croats and Slovenes.
-It was a link between the Muslims in the West in Bosnia and Herzegovina and those in the East in Kosovo and Macedonia.
-Sandžak was the only region in Serbia populated by the Slavic Muslims.
-The Sandžak Muslims suffered from the loss of their economic status since the decline of the Ottoman Empire, and during the agrarian reform carried out in the Kingdom of Yugoslavia.
-This led to the Muslim emigrations to the Ottoman Empire.
+Balkan Wars and the World War I

-World War I
+In October 1912, during the First Balkan War, Serbian and Montenegrin troops seized Sandžak, which was then divided between the two countries.
+This led to the displacement of many Slavic Muslims and Albanians, who migrated to Ottoman Turkey as muhajir.

-At the time of the First Balkan War, General Živković ordered the slaughter of 950 Albanian and Turkish notables at Sjenica after ten thousand Albanians delayed the advance of Serbian troops.
+After the war, Sandžak became a part of the newly formed State of Slovenes, Croats and Serbs.
+The region acted as a bridge between the Muslims in the West in Bosnia and Herzegovina and those in the East in Kosovo and North Macedonia.
+However, the Slavic Muslims of Sandžak suffered economic decline due to the defeat and collapse of the Ottoman Empire, which had been their primary source of economic stability.
+Additionally, the agrarian reform implemented in the Kingdom of Yugoslavia worsened their economic situation, leading to the emigration of Muslims from Sandžak to the Ottoman Empire.

-In 1919, an Albanian revolt, which later came to be known as the Plav rebellion rose up in the Rožaje, Plav and Gusinje districts, fighting against the inclusion of Sandžak in the Kingdom of Serbs, Croats and Slovenes.
+During World War I, Sandžak was occupied by Austria-Hungary.
+In 1919, an Albanian revolt, which later came to be known as the Plav rebellion rose up in the Rožaje, Gusinje, and Plav districts, fighting against the inclusion of Sandžak in the Kingdom of Serbs, Croats and Slovenes.
 As a result, during the Serbian army's second occupation of Rožaje, which took place in 1918-1919, seven hundred Albanian citizens were slaughtered in Rožaje.
 In 1919, Serb forces attacked Albanian populations in Plav and Gusinje, which had appealed to the British government for protection.
 About 450 local civilians were killed after the uprising was quelled.
-These events resulted in a large influx of Albanians migrating to Albania.
+These events resulted in a large influx of Albanians migrating to the Principality of Albania.